Learning to Reconstruct Missing Data from Spatiotemporal Graphs with Sparse Observations: Introduction

-Attention-based models allow distributed representations to emerge by letting each discrete element -- representing an entity or point within a structured environment -- interact with each other.
+Attention-based models allow distributed representations to emerge by letting each discrete element~--~representing an entity or point within a structured environment~--~interact with each other.
 In fact, these mechanisms for propagating information through structures have been recently linked to collective intelligence~\cite{ha2021collective}.
 In our context, each token, represented as a node in a sequence of graphs, represents a point in space and time.
 A trivial way to account for sparsity in this setting is to constrain the attention coefficients of time steps corresponding to missing data to be zero or simply to add an auxiliary token to indicate missing observations; basically, the resulting reconstruction model would behave similarly to a denoising autoencoder, in the same spirit of BERT-like encoders popular in natural language processing~\cite{devlin2018bert}.
 Conversely, we propose a novel architecture exploiting an inter-node sparse spatiotemporal attention mechanism within the neural message-passing framework.
 In particular, we seek to design an architecture where each processing stage is aligned with the task of reconstructing missing spatiotemporal observations.
-Our model can be seen as a learned, self-organizing, spatiotemporal diffusion process that, as we will motivate throughout the paper, is more apt to the purpose of missing data reconstruction than standard encoder-decoder architectures.
-In fact, compared with the alternatives discussed so far, our method exploits the aforementioned diffusion process to learn a predictive representation for each missing observation by relying only on observed values propagated through the spatiotemporal structure.
-This approach achieves the twofold objective of avoiding propagating biased representation -- typical in the autoregressive framework -- and reconstructing observations at arbitrary locations, differently from denoising architectures.
-In summary, our main contributions are: \begin{enumerate} \item introduction of a sparse spatiotemporal attention mechanism to learn, from sparse data, representations localized in time and space; \item design of a novel graph neural network architecture based on the aforementioned spatiotemporal attention mechanism and equipped with inductive biases that make the model tailored for the multivariate time series imputation task; \item an empirical assessment of the proposed method showing how it overcomes the limits of existing approaches, particularly in settings with highly sparse data. \end{enumerate}
+Our model can be seen as a learned, self-organizing, spatiotemporal propagation process that, as we will motivate throughout the paper, is more apt to the purpose of missing data reconstruction than standard encoder-decoder architectures.
+In fact, compared with the alternatives discussed so far, our method exploits the aforementioned propagation process to learn a predictive representation for each missing observation by relying only on observed values propagated through the spatiotemporal structure.
+This approach achieves the twofold objective of avoiding propagating biased representation~--~typical in the autoregressive framework~--~and reconstructing observations at arbitrary nodes in the sensor network.
+In summary, our main contributions are as follows. \begin{enumerate} \item We introduce a sparse spatiotemporal attention mechanism to learn, from sparse data, representations localized in time and space. \item We design a novel graph neural network architecture based on the aforementioned spatiotemporal attention mechanism and equipped with inductive biases that make the model tailored for the multivariate time series imputation task. \item We empirically assess the proposed method, showing how it overcomes the limits of existing approaches, particularly in settings with highly sparse data. \end{enumerate}